hassan54119/flutter-lottery-app/README.md

 3. Press the refresh button to try your luck!

 👨‍💻 Author
 Hassan Ali
-Student of Computer Science UMT
+Student of Computer Science at UMT